kermitt2/grobid/doc/Deep-Learning-models.md

 INFO  [2020-10-30 23:04:07,758] org.grobid.core.jni.JEPThreadPool: Creating JEP instance for thread 44
 ```

 It is then possible to [benchmark end-to-end](https://grobid.readthedocs.io/en/latest/End-to-end-evaluation/) the selected Deep Learning models as any usual GROBID benchmarking exercise.
 In practice the CRF models should be mixed with Deep Learning models to keep the process reasonably fast and memory-hungry.
-In addition, currently, due to the limited amount of training data, Deep Learning models significantly perform better than CRF for only two models (`citation` and `affiliation-address`), so there is no practical interest to use Deep Learning for the other models - see the [model-level evaluations](https://grobid.readthedocs.io/en/latest/Benchmarking-models/).
+In addition, note that, currently, due to the limited amount of training data, Deep Learning models perform significantly better than CRF only for two models (`citation` and `affiliation-address`), so there is likely no practical interest to use Deep Learning for the other models - see the [model-level evaluations](https://grobid.readthedocs.io/en/latest/Benchmarking-models/).
 This will of course certainly change in the future!

 #### Anaconda